A Beginner’s Guide to Film Photography

 Focal length is related to the human field of view, as in how much of our surroundings are seen at once.
 In a camera, it is the distance from the lens’s optical centre, or more precisely a second principal point to the focal point.
 A shorter focal length yields a wider field of view and vice versa.

 On a full-frame digital camera or 35mm film camera, 50mm focal length is considered to be approximately equivalent to our vision or 46° horizontally.
 This is called a “normal” lens, good for most situations, including portraits.

-200mm lens on the same camera would produce a “zoomed-in” view or 12° field of view.
+A 200mm lens on the same camera would produce a “zoomed-in” view or 12° field of view.
 Zoom lenses tend to make our faces look wider, backdrops larger, produce a shallower depth of field and larger bokeh balls.

 ☝︎Further reading: “Optical Terminology” (advanced) — Canon (PDF).

 Aperture controls the amount of light available to the camera and also the depth of field.
 Most lenses have aperture blades made of thin metal petals, which make the iris wider or narrower.
 It is exactly the same mechanism as what we have in our eyes.

 The 𝑓-numbers on the lens are inversely proportional to the size of the aperture pupil.
 Meaning, the smaller the number the wider the opening and more light.